Ben Clucas

-Ben Clucas (born 28 January 1984) is a British racing driver.
+Benjamin Sean Clucas (born 28 January 1984) is a British racing driver.

 Clucas was born in Frimley.
-He has competed in such series as Formula 3 Euro Series, Toyota Racing Series and the British Formula 3 Championship.
+He has competed in series such as the Formula 3 Euro Series, Toyota Racing Series and the British Formula 3 Championship.
 Clucas won the 2006 Australian Drivers' Championship for Team BRM and the GT Light class of the Spanish GT Championship in 2009 with Francisco Lorena.
 In 2019, Clucas competed in the Dunlop Endurance Championship in a Porsche 997 Cup.